lampmantech/behaving.trytond/README.rst

 For modularity, there is a local python module of undecorated Python code:
 ``src/behaving/tests/features/steps/support/``

-trytond_scenari is inspired by OpenERPScenario:
+behaving.trytond is inspired by OpenERPScenario:
 `https:///github.com/camptocamp/oerpscenario/ <https:///github.com/camptocamp/oerpscenario/>`_
 (formerly `http:///launchpad.net/~camptocamp/oerpscenario/) <http:///launchpad.net/~camptocamp/oerpscenario/)>`_
 which uses behave: `http://pythonhosted.org/behave <http://pythonhosted.org/behave>`_
-for BDD testing of OpenERP (v6.x and 7.0). trytond_scenari uses proteus.
+for BDD testing of OpenERP (v6.x and 7.0). behaving.trytond uses proteus.

 It has been structured to use the ``behaving`` namespace from `https://github.com/ggozad/behaving/ <https://github.com/ggozad/behaving/>`_ and requires that package as a prerequisite.